Dashcam: Culture

 Dashcams are widespread in Russia as a guard against police corruption and insurance fraud, where they provide additional evidence.
 They have been called "ubiquitous" and "an on-line obsession", and are so prevalent that dashcam recordings were the most common videos of the February 2013 Chelyabinsk meteor, which was documented from at least a dozen angles.
 Videos showing automobile and aircraft crashes, close calls, and attempts at insurance fraud have been uploaded to social sharing websites such as YouTube, Facebook, Twitter, Yandex, and other websites.

 In the United Kingdom, sales of dashcams rocketed in 2015, which was the fastest growing consumer electronic, with sales increasing by 395%.
 In China, dashcams were well-known by a dramatic event of a road rage.

-In the United States, it is reported that around 16% of drivers use dash cams with 20% of dash cam owners have used their footage for an insurance claim.
+In the United States, it is reported that around 16% of drivers use dashcams with 20% of dash cam owners have used their footage for an insurance claim.

-Dashcams have also captured numerous aviation accidents, such as National Airlines Flight 102 in 2013, TransAsia Airways Flight 235 in 2015, the Shoreham Airshow crash in 2015. and the catastrophic engine failure of United Airlines Flight 328 in 2021.
+Dashcams have captured numerous aviation accidents, such as National Airlines Flight 102 in 2013, TransAsia Airways Flight 235 in 2015, the Shoreham Airshow crash in 2015. the catastrophic engine failure of United Airlines Flight 328 in 2021, and the crash of UPS Airlines Flight 2976 in 2025.
 Dashboard cameras have become the top feature wanted by future vehicle buyers, and more car manufacturers are incorporating built-in camera systems.